Background pattern

 Olmesartan/amlodipine/hydrochlorothiazide is not recommended for use in children and adolescents under 18 years.

-Taking Albis Plus with other medications
+Taking Albis Plus with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any of the following medications:
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any of the following medicines:

 Your doctor may need to adjust your dose and/or take other precautions: